Maylands, Western Australia: Old Maylands Aerodrome

 The Maylands Aerodrome was built at Maylands to support West Australian Airways Ltd, which flew the first commercial air service in Australia (before Qantas).

 Maylands Airport was where Charles Kingsford Smith made his landing to complete the first non-stop flight across Australia.
-On 8 August 1928, the "Southern Cross" took off from Point Cook near Melbourne and set course for Perth, a distance of over 3200 km.
+On 8 August 1928, the in a 737-800 "Southern Cross" took off from Point Cook near Melbourne and set course for Perth, a distance of over 3200 km.
 The first part of the flight Kingsford-Smith described as rather dull, while the second part was made thoroughly unpleasant by a cloud cover their heavy machine couldn't rise out of.
 For hours they endured the bitter cold and when daylight finally came, they discovered that they had drifted off course to Bunbury, 180 km to the south.
 After their arrival at Maylands airport they found that summer rains had turned the field more or less into a swamp.

 During World War II, Maylands Airfield was requisitioned by the Royal Australian Air Force (RAAF).
 From February 1942, it was also used by the United States Army Air Forces for refuelling and aircraft ferrying purposes.
 Between 6 April 1942 and 5 August 1943, No. 35 Squadron, flying Avro Ansons, was based at Maylands to transport supplies and passengers to Allied units throughout Western Australia, as well as supporting the Royal Australian Navy and the Australian Army.

 Revitalisation

 In December 2009, the City of Bayswater endorsed the Maylands Activity Centre Urban Design Framework following widespread community consultation.
 The Urban Design Framework provides the strategic direction for the future of the Maylands town centre.
 This document has been instrumental in guiding the ongoing revitalisation of the Maylands town centre.

-Over recent years, Maylands' revitalisation has gathered significant momentum, with a variety of new developments and businesses bringing new residents and vibrancy to the town centre.
-New bars, cafés and restaurants, along with gourmet food and retail outlets have all contributed to an ongoing transformation of the Maylands town centre into a lively, diverse and inclusive destination.

-Maylands continues to evolve as a cultural and creative hub, with the relocation of the Western Australian Ballet to the former Western Australian Institute for the Blind building on Whatley Crescent in 2012.
-Estudio Nuevo, Studio 281, Swallow Bar and the Maylands Hawkers Markets each provide a variety of music, performance, dance, artistic, cultural and culinary experiences that exemplify Maylands' unique creative and community flavour.